Narthur/ohc-handbook/Style Guide.md

 ## Voice

-Write in third personnever first or second.
+Write in third person never first or second.

 ## Lists